astrophpeter/CnnPythonDeploy/README.md

 * `model/classes.npy` contains the mapping from the human readable classes ('SN1a,'SNII etc..) to machine readble classes ([1,3,0...]).

 2.  `utils.py` python script containing the prediction function which takes Gaia Spectra and returns classification using tensorflow model.
 Usage and explaination below.

-3. `examples.py` python script showing how to use the predict function.

-4. `spec_all.npy` Saved array of some Gaia Spectra - not required only used test as input to predict function.

 # Prerequisites

 You will need the following packages, they can all be installed via pip